mynamajeff244/EasyLib2/README.md

 1.0.1 Added 3 new features, cleaned up some code.

+1.0.2 Fixed a couple things, added support to PC when requesting the PC username.

 ##Contribution
 To contribute feel free to report contribute by clicking the "Contribute" section.